louisepaul75/py-erp/docs/legacy_erp/product_image_integration_story.md

 - ✅ Added resolution-based selection to choose the best quality images
 - ✅ Created sync_product_images management command for synchronizing product images
 - ✅ Successfully tested syncing images with a test product
+- ✅ Implemented smart article number selection based on product hierarchy
+- ✅ Created robust fallback logic for image retrieval with multiple strategies
+- ✅ Enhanced ProductListView to preload images for both parent and variant products
+- ✅ Improved ProductDetailView to use the new fallback logic for image retrieval
+- ✅ Updated save_product_images function to use consistent image retrieval logic
+- ✅ Added detailed logging for image retrieval process to aid troubleshooting
+- ✅ Implemented custom template filter for accessing dictionary items by key

+### Parent-Variant Product Handling
+- ✅ **Smart Article Number Selection**: Implemented `get_appropriate_article_number` method that intelligently determines which article number to use based on product type:
+  - For parent products: Uses the parent's SKU
+  - For variants with a parent: Uses the parent's SKU for consistent imagery
+  - For variants without a parent: Uses the base_sku if available, otherwise falls back to the variant's own SKU

+- ✅ **Fallback Strategy**: Implemented `get_product_images` method with comprehensive fallback logic:
+  1. First tries with the appropriate article number based on product type
+  2. If no images found, tries with the product's own SKU
+  3. If still no images and it's a variant, tries with the base_sku
+  4. If still no images and it has a parent, tries with the parent's SKU

+- ✅ **Optimized Batch Processing**: Enhanced ProductListView to:
+  - Create a mapping of products to their appropriate article numbers
+  - Get unique article numbers to search for (reducing API calls)
+  - Preload images for these article numbers
+  - Map the images back to products for display

 ### API Findings
 1. **API Structure**: